hitokiri-mata/katacoda-courses/kubernetes-chaos/kube-monkey/step4-observe.md

-At sometime between a period of 30 to 90 seconds, Kube Monkey will be killing your targeted Pods.
+At some period between 30 to 90 seconds, Kube Monkey will be killing your targeted Pods.
 Notice as Pods are deleted, the Kubernetes resilience feature is making sure they are restored.

 `watch kubectl get deployments,pods --all-namespaces -l app-purpose=chaos`{{execute}}